rockettheme/docs/Docs/wordpress/themes/stratos/demo_sidebar.md

 :	1. **RokAjaxSearch** [12%, 17%, se]
 	2. **Text** [31%, 17%, se]

-Here's the widget breakdown for the Sidebar section:
+Here is the widget breakdown for the Sidebar section:

 * RokAjaxSearch
 * Text

 #### RokAjaxSearch

 The RokAjaxSearch widget allows users to search your site for interesting content.
-Here is a breakdown of the options you'll want to change to match the demo.
+Here is a breakdown of the options you will want to change to match the demo.

 * Enter `Site Search` in the **Title** field.
 * Set the **Box Variation** to **Box 1**.